 Server to server events

 Validate purchase events

-This feature allows you to validate each and every in-app-purchase your users perform.
-Receipt validation is a secure mechanism whereby the payment platform (e.g. Apple or Google) validates that an in-app purchase indeed occurred as reported.
-This is a fundamental tool in the fight against fraudulent revenue events.
-It also helps you see what your real revenues are, and sift out incomplete in-app purchases.
+Receipt validation is a secure mechanism where the payment platform, for example, Apple and Google, validate that the in-app purchase took place as reported.
+Validate purchase is the primary tool to prevent fraudulent revenue events.
+It also helps you see what the real revenue is, and sifts out incomplete in-app purchases.